 CMRA's partners and senior professionals have provided expert and consulting services for over 75 disputes and have testified in courts across 4 jurisdictions.
 The firm's involvement in investigations and disputes encompasses most of the financial meltdowns in the past 25+ years.
 We have prepared expert reports and/or testified in numerous high profile cases involving complex financial instruments and have participated in several high profile investigations.
 Explore the full breadth of our litigation support services on this page or contact us to discuss how our experts can help fortify your case.

-Leslie Rahl is recognized as a P.R.I.M.E.
-Finance Expert
+Leslie Rahl and Peter Niculescu are both recognized as P.R.I.M.E.
+Finance Experts

 P.R.I.M.E.
 Finance is an institution that was established to assist judicial systems resolve and attain resolutions regarding disputes of complex financial transactions.
 With the backing of international regulators, P.R.I.M.E. finance asserts a complementary role in the process of reforming financial market regulations.